Certifications

 Read More

-From 2018 through 2022 Tsawwassen Collision was certified, through a third party certification organization, by Ford, Kia, Nissan, FCA (Fiat Chrysler America), Honda/Acura, Hyundai and Genesis.
-Over the last two years we found that these certifications had become very weak.
+From 2018 through 2022 Tsawwassen Collision was certified through a third-party certification organization by Ford, Kia, Nissan, FCA (Fiat Chrysler America), Honda/Acura, Hyundai and Genesis.
+At the end of the 2022 licensing period, we felt that these certifications had become very weak.
 There would be a cursory inspection of equipment once a year, a checklist of documents and then very little contact and really no support.
 If we wanted to do a proper repair, as we always did, it would be up to us to find the information and do the right work.
-Nobody checked and nobody helped.
-There truly was very little behind the plaques on the wall and at the 2023 renewal we dropped the program.
+There was very little behind the plaques on the wall and we opted out of the program at the 2023 renewal.

 Other manufacturers put conditions on their certification programs that have nothing to do with repair quality.
 Tsawwassen Collision meets all Toyota repair capability requirements, but Toyota adds the requirement that the repair shop be sponsored by the local dealer.
 If, as in our case, that dealer has its own collision shop they will refuse to sponsor any other shop to encourage as much work as possible to their own facility.